poiyomi/PoiyomiDocs/docs/general/special-versions.md

 The Poiyomi World Shader includes the necessary Global Illumination components needed for it to render properly in Worlds with Baked Lighting.
 It is primarily targeted for those who intend to use features found in Poiyomi Shaders in their VRChat Worlds.

 :::tip Optimized for Worlds SDK users only
-Poiyomi World matches the same features as the normal Poiyomi Toon Shader, with the only difference being the inclusion of Baked Lighting.
+Poiyomi World matches the same features as the normal Poiyomi Toon Shader, with the only difference being that it includes Global Illumination support.

 We recommend only using this Shader if you are using the Worlds SDK.
 :::